Bringing home a chinchilla is exciting.

 However, this patience and waiting are huge for your chinchilla to begin to trust you.

-A chinchilla needs this time to adapt to their new environment and to get used to their surroundings.
+A chinchilla needs this time to adapt to its new environment and to get used to its surroundings.

-Ensure you are not pushing the boundaries and allow your chinchilla to warm up to the new house and environment for a few weeks.
+Ensure you are not pushing the boundaries.
+Allow your chinchilla to warm up to the new house and environment for a few weeks.

 This obviously eliminates potential hazards.

-I highly recommend the Jespet 61 inch (Link to Amazon)
+I highly recommend the Jespet 61 inch play tent.

-Now it is time to discuss the ongoing care needs you can expect with your new chinchilla once you bring them home.
+Now it is time to discuss the ongoing care needs you can expect with your new chinchilla, once you have brought it home.

 For starters, I highly recommend you read my complete guide about how to take care of a chinchilla here.

-Outside of this related guide, it is important to know that your chinchilla needs a few important things ongoing:
+Outside of this guide, it is important to know that your chinchilla needs a few important ongoing things:

-The guide that I referenced previously will do a good job breaking down these categories in-depth for you and have you much more prepared towards caring for your chinchilla like a pro.
+The guide that I referenced above will do a good job breaking down these categories in-depth for you and have you much more prepared to care for your chinchilla like a pro.